MRes Health Research (Online)

 - Duration MRes full-time: 12 months, MRes part-time: 24 to 36 months

 - Mode of study Online, Part-time, Full-time, Stand-alone modules

 The health and social care sectors are constantly changing in order to provide better treatment and access to care.
 Improving health and social care services would not be possible without the work of well-trained researchers.

 Our Health Research Masters degree equips you to conduct high quality, rigorous research.
-You’ll benefit from our strong emphasis on both theoretical and practical skills and you'll be supported by a multidisciplinary team of experienced researchers.
+You’ll benefit from our strong emphasis on both theoretical and practical skills and you'll be supported by a multidisciplinary team of experienced researchers and health professionals.

-The objective of our MRes Health Research is to help you become a skilled multi-disciplinary healthcare researcher, able to understand and confidently use research techniques appropriate to your practice or subject area.
+The aim of our MRes Health Research programme is to develop skilled and knowledgeable researchers, able to understand and apply a full range of research methods and approaches to conducting research in health.
 We focus on equipping you with a combination of skills and experience, as well as placing an emphasis on developing confidence in both independent study and working as part of a team.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.

 Our Faculty of Health Sciences and Sport was ranked 1st in Scotland for Health Sciences in the most recent Research Excellence Framework (2014) – highlighting our commitment to producing world-leading research that improves healthcare and reduces health inequalities on a global and local scale.